jessegreenberg/custom-chat/README.md

 A take on ChatGPT with some features that I have wanted for a while.
 Also testing out using Vite with PhET code.
 See https://github.com/phetsims/phet-vite-demo.

+Mostly, it includes speech in the web interface, either from SpeechSynthesis or from OpenAI's speech API.

 ### Quick Start

 (1) Clone the repo.